AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/setup.md

 ### Components

 By default, all [standard components](/help/data-views/component-reference.md) are already included in your data view.
-This includes the B2B specific metrics for Accounts, Buying Groups, Global Accounts, Opportunities.
+These standard components include the B2B specific metrics for Accounts, Buying Groups, Global Accounts, and Opportunities.

-1. Add all event dimensions that you have defined in your solution design reference to the dimension components in your data view.
-For example field **[!UICONTROL Sales Stage Name]** (custom conversion variable 10 (eVar10)) that represents the **[!UICONTROL Sales Stage Name]** dimension.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all event dimensions that you have defined in the [solution design reference](#solution-design-reference), to the dimension components in your data view.
+For example, the field **[!UICONTROL Event Name]**, which represents the **[!UICONTROL Event Name]** dimension.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - event dimensions](assets/b2b-dataview-components-event-dimensions.png)

-1. Add all event metrics that you have defined in your solution design reference to the metrics components in your data view.
-For example: field **[!UICONTROL eVar45]** that represents the **[!UICONTROL VoC Survey Satisfaction]** metric.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all event metrics that you have defined in the [solution design reference](#solution-design-reference) to the metrics components in your data view.
+For example, the field **[!UICONTROL SQL Qualified]**, which represents the **[!UICONTROL SQL Qualified]** metric.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - event metrics](assets/b2b-dataview-components-event-metrics.png)

-1. Add all account dimensions that you have defined in your solution design reference to the dimension components in your data view.
-For example field **[!UICONTROL Industry]** that represents the **[!UICONTROL Industry]** dimension.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all account dimensions that you have defined in the [solution design reference](#solution-design-reference) to the dimension components in your data view.
+For example, the field **[!UICONTROL Industry]**, which represents the **[!UICONTROL Industry]** dimension.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - account dimensions](assets/b2b-dataview-components-account-dimensions.png)

-1. Add all account metrics that you have defined in your solution design reference to the metrics components in your data view.
-For example: field **[!UICONTROL Number_of_Employees]** that represents the **[!UICONTROL Number_of_Employees]** metric.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all account metrics that you have defined in the [solution design reference](#solution-design-reference) to the metrics components in your data view.
+For example, the field **[!UICONTROL Number_of_Employees]**, which represents the **[!UICONTROL Number_of_Employees]** metric.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - account metrics](assets/b2b-dataview-components-account-metrics.png)

-1. Add all person dimensions that you have defined in your solution design reference to the dimension components in your data view.
-For example field **[!UICONTROL Category_1_Affinity_Level]** that represents the **[!UICONTROL Category_1_Affinity_Level]** dimension.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all person dimensions that you have defined in the [solution design reference](#solution-design-reference) to the dimension components in your data view.
+For example, the field **[!UICONTROL Category_1_Affinity_Level]**, which represents the **[!UICONTROL Category_1_Affinity_Level]** dimension.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - account dimensions](assets/b2b-dataview-components-person-dimensions.png)

-1. Add all person metrics that you have defined in your solution design reference to the metrics components in your data view.
-For example: field **[!UICONTROL Category_1_Affinity_Score]** that represents the **[!UICONTROL Category_1_Affinity_Score]** metric.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all person metrics that you have defined in the [solution design reference](#solution-design-reference) to the metrics components in your data view.
+For example, the field **[!UICONTROL Category_1_Affinity_Score]**, which represents the **[!UICONTROL Category_1_Affinity_Score]** metric.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - account metrics](assets/b2b-dataview-components-person-metrics.png)

-1. Add all SKU dimensions that you have defined in your solution design reference to the dimension components in your data view.
-For example field **[!UICONTROL Service Category]** that represents the **[!UICONTROL Service Category]** dimension.
-Ensure you configure the dimension component using available [Component settings](/help/data-views/component-settings/overview.md).
+1. Add all SKU dimensions that you have defined in the [solution design reference](#solution-design-reference) to the dimension components in your data view.
+For example, the field **[!UICONTROL Service Category]**, which represents the **[!UICONTROL Service Category]** dimension.
+Ensure you configure the dimension component through the available [Component settings](/help/data-views/component-settings/overview.md).

    ![B2B data view - components - account dimensions](assets/b2b-dataview-components-sku-dimensions.png)